 What is the WRCCA Strategy?

-The Weather Resilience and Climate Change Adaptation (WRCCA) Strategy is designed to help Network Rail achieve its vision of ‘A better railway for a better Britain’.
+The Weather Resilience and Climate Change Adaptation (WRCCA) Strategy is designed to help Network Rail achieve its vision of ‘Putting passengers first’.
 The Strategy will achieve this by ensuring that we have ‘A railway that is safe and more resilient to the effects of weather, now and in the future’.

 Successful implementation will mean that: our assets will be better able to withstand the impact of current and future weather events, and able to recover more rapidly when they occur.
 This will lead to: improved safety and performance under adverse and extreme weather conditions; reduced costs due to compensation and repairs; and, enhance our reputation as a reliable service.